COALAIP/specs/coala-ip/README.md

 The [LCC Framework](http://www.linkedcontentcoalition.org/index.php/rights-data-network/lcc-framework)
-is a set of documents published by the [Linked Content Coalition](http://linkedcontentcoalition.org/) (LCC) to unify digital rights data management.
+is a set of documents published by the [Linked Content Coalition](http://linkedcontentcoalition.org/) (LCC) to "unify digital rights data management".
 The key documents are:

 - [The LCC Manifesto and Ten Targets for the Rights Data Network](http://doi.org/10.1000/290)
 - [The LCC Entity Model](http://doi.org/10.1000/285)